Loungebird/Website/privacy.md

 No private information is required to use Loungebird.

 ## What We Collect
-Loungebird does not collect any data.
+Loungebird does not collect any personal data.

 ## Analytics
 The Loungebird app collects anonymous statistics during usage, such as the percentage of users who use a particular feature.
 This is used to help us improve the app.